 Continue on to a secret pool, known as Spa Pool that rests inside large curved walls.
 This is due to a rock formation as old as time itself.
 The Spa Pool is an ice blue pond that appears to have gorged out its home over billions of years.
 Today, it’s the perfect swimming hole fed by a gorgeous waterfall.
 No wonder it’s a natural Mecca for explorers and photographers alike.

-Spend the next two days exploring the east and west of Karijini National Park.
+Spend time exploring the east and west of Karijini National Park.
 You will explore Dales Gorge, where you can enjoy a refreshing swim at Fortescue Falls, or take in one of the prettiest settings in Western Australia at Fern Pool.
 Fortescue Falls is the only spring-fed waterfall in Karijini National Park.
 The water cascades down the gently sloped rocks into a pool at the base of Dales Gorge.